gonzalezf/multimodal_neural_topic_modeling/README.md

 # Multimodal Neural Topic Models

+📢 **May 22, 2024 Update** - Our code will be available by the end of the month.
+Stay tuned!

 This repository contains the code for our paper **Neural Multimodal Topic Modeling: A Comprehensive Evaluation** presented at LREC-COLING 2024.

 ## Abstract